 Understanding Dry vs. Liquid Ounces

 When a recipe calls for ounces, it's essential to know whether it's referring to dry ounces or fluid ounces.
-If the recipe is measuring a liquid, such as water or milk, it's likely referring to fluid ounces.
+Still, if the recipe is measuring a liquid, such as water or milk, it's likely referring to fluid ounces.
 If the recipe is measuring a dry ingredient, such as flour or sugar, it's likely referring to dry ounces.
 Using the wrong type of ounce can lead to significant errors in your cooking or baking.

 Tips for Accurate Liquid Measurement